oktadev/okta-blog/_source/_posts/2022-01-13-mobile-sso.md

 On an iPhone, when we log in to an app, we click a login button, and a website pops up to verify our credentials.
 Once verified, the website then redirects back to the app, and you are logged in.
 This familiar Single Sign-On (SSO) pattern is frequently referred to as the *redirect flow* for authentication.
 The use of a web browser for auth in this example was considered [a "Best Current Practice"](https://www.rfc-editor.org/rfc/rfc8252.txt) for security and usability reasons.

 However, in 2017, a new prompt appeared in the login flow, before you were taken to the website.
 The following screenshot came from an iOS app preparing to log you in with Facebook.
-The interface prompt informs you that a specific app, the Call of Duty game from Activision in this example, wants to use a specific website to sign you in, and it warns you about information sharing.
+The interface prompt informs you that a specific app, the Yelp app in this example, wants to use a specific website to sign you in, and it warns you about information sharing.

-{% img blog/mobile-sso/ASWebAuthenticationSession-prompt-from-cod.jpeg alt:"app login prompt when authenticating with ASWebAuthenticationSession" width:"800" %}{: .center-image }
+{% img blog/mobile-sso/ASWebAuthenticationSession-prompt-from-yelp.jpeg alt:"app login prompt when authenticating with ASWebAuthenticationSession" width:"300" %}{: .center-image }

 There are a couple of problems with this prompt: